sevabit/sevabit-explorer/README.md

  - [json](https://github.com/nlohmann/json) - JSON for Modern C++
  - [fmt](https://github.com/fmtlib/fmt) - Small, safe and fast string formatting library

-## Onion SevaBit Blockchain Explorer features
+## SevaBit Blockchain Explorer features
  - no cookies, no web analytics trackers, no images,
  - by default no JavaScript, but can be enabled for client side decoding and proving transactions,
  - open sourced,